 Ireland of Ireland

 This is a uniquely Irish way of making coffee.
 They’ll put some Irish Whiskey, sugar, and a little frosting in the hot coffee.
-This drink is very suitable to warm people for the cold winter nights here.
+This drink suits warm people for the cold winter nights here.

 The most special is Vietnam’s coffee filter: Vietnam’s most popular preparation.
 Almost every home has a filter to make its coffee, and outside of shops, the image of a coffee filter has been imprinted on many people’s subconscious.